ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-au.md

 > [!primary]
 >
 > - The UDP fragmentation is blocked (DROP) as a default setting.
 When you enable the Firewall Network, if you use a VPN, remember to correctly configure your maximum transmission unit (MTU).
 For example, on OpenVPN, you can tick `MTU test`{.action}.
-> - The Firewall Network is not taken into account within the OVH network, so the rules set up do not affect the connections in this internal network.
+> - The Firewall Network is not taken into account within the OVHcloud network, so the rules set up do not affect the connections in this internal network.
 >